 Where necessary, National Curriculum nomenclature is used to refer to year groups.
-Links to the full regulations and requirements can be found here: The Independent School Standards Regulations, Early Years Foundation Stage Statutory Framework.
+Links to the full regulations and requirements can be found here: The Independent School Standards Regulations, National Minimum Standards for Boarding Schools, Early Years Foundation Stage Statutory Framework.